-If you want to stop authenticating connections to the device to which the Main device connects, close the Device list screen or Authentication Code screen.
+If you want to stop authenticating connections to the selected device, close the Device List screen or Authentication Code screen.

-If the connected device wants to stop authenticating the connection to the Main device, close the Authentication Code screen.
+If the selected device wants to stop authenticating the connection to the Main device, close the Authentication Code screen.

 4 Authenticate connections between devices.

-Connetion succeeds, the main device changes indication to a user icon from [AUTH] mark, and the Connected device displays a certification success screen.
+When the connetion is successfully completed, the Main device will change [AUTH] indication to an icon mark, and the connected device will display “Authentication Completed” screen.

-■Main device ■Connected device
+■Main Device ■Connected Device